lookie27/jekyll-now/_posts/2020-11-05-Getting-started-with-Alloy.md

 #### Why are we trying to model this?
-What we want to avoid is the sink overflowing.
-So what we are going to try and see is that if at any point during operation if there is an internet issue, would the sink overflow?
+We want to avoid is the sink overflowing.
+So we are going to try and see if at any point during operation if there is an internet issue, would the sink overflow?

 #### How do we model this?
 Let's start with the describing the sink and the app.